-Adobe, the Adobe logo, Acrobat, Classroom in a Book, Flash, Flex, Illustrator, InDesign, Photoshop, PostScript, and PostScript 3 are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Adobe, the Adobe logo, Acrobat, Classroom in a Book, Flash, Illustrator, InDesign, Dreamweaver, Fireworks, Photoshop, Bridge, Muse, PostScript, and PostScript 3 are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

-Apple, Mac OS, and Macintosh are trademarks of Apple, registered in the U.S. and other countries.
-Microsoft, Windows, and Windows XP are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
-Wacom and Intuos are trademarks of Wacom Company Ltd. All rights reserved.
+Apple, iPhone, Mac, Mac OS, and Macintosh are trademarks of Apple Inc., registered in the U.S. and other countries.
+Microsoft, Windows, Windows XP, Windows 7, and Windows 8 are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
+Wacom and Intuos are trademarks of Wacom Company Ltd. PANTONE\, myPANTONE\ and other Pantone LLC properties are trademarks or registered trademarks of Pantone LLC in the United States and other countries.
+All rights reserved.
 All other trademarks are the property of their respective owners.